bowmanjd/vimtalk/slides/presentation.md

 Notes:

-Story of Admin Assistant looking up and always seeing me still coming.
+One of my co-workers saw me coming down the hall.
+She said that every time she looked up, she still saw me coming in the distance.
+As she told a few of us this, two of us immediately thought of that sketch from Monty Python's Holy Grail.
+But we didn't say anything, because we didn't want anyone to feel left out.
 Monty Python.
 Lots of people love it.
 But not everyone. _And not everyone has to love it_.
+Today, I am inviting you to consider Vim.
+Even if you don't end up using it, you might still enjoy pondering open source, well-designed tooling, collaboration, and maybe use your preferred text editor even better.

 ---